-- 5.5 Ferrexpo requires that its workplaces are free from alcohol, illicit drugs and non-prescribed medications.
+- 5.5 Ferrexpo requires that its workplaces are free from alcohol, illicit drugs and non-prescribed medications that inhibit the ability to conduct work safely.
 You must also not undertake any work for Ferrexpo while under the influence of alcohol or drugs.
-Where prescribed medications or other non-prescribed medications are likely to impair your ability to work, this should be reported first to your line manager before entering the workplace. - 5.6 Alcohol may not be consumed on Ferrexpo premises without prior approval (e.g. for social occasions, business development and office parties), and the possession of alcohol or illegal substances on Ferrexpo premises or in connection with Ferrexpo business is strictly prohibited. - 5.7 While reporting to work under the influence of alcohol or consuming alcohol on Ferrexpo premises is unacceptable and may result in dismissal, we recognise that drug and alcohol addiction is an illness, and we will treat any affected employee in the same way as we would treat any ill employee.
+Where prescribed medications or other non-prescribed medications are likely to impair your ability to work, this should be reported first to your line manager before entering the workplace. - 5.6 Alcohol may not be consumed on Ferrexpo premises without prior approval (e.g. for social occasions, business development and office parties), and the possession of alcohol or illegal substances on Ferrexpo premises or in connection with Ferrexpo business is strictly prohibited. - 5.7 While reporting to work under the influence of alcohol or consuming alcohol on Ferrexpo premises is unacceptable and may result in the termination of your employment, we recognise that drug and alcohol addiction is an illness, and we will treat any affected employee in the same way as we would treat any ill employee.
 If you have an alcohol or drug dependency, we urge you to raise this with your manager who can assist you in seeking help and undertaking rehabilitation with appropriate support from the company if needed.